-A few years ago, we invited the renowned photographer Alastair Wiper to document some of our oldest machines, still gracefully in operation, capturing what we envisioned as a family album of machines, each displaying Wittgensteinian family resemblances.
-On the day of the shoot, we quickly realized the machines were positioned too closely for Alastair to capture the expansive views required.
+A few years ago, we invited photographer Alastair Wiper to document some of our oldest machines, still gracefully at work.
+We envisioned a family album, each machine reflecting Wittgenstein’s idea of family resemblances.
+On the day of the shoot, however, the machines stood too close together, restricting the wide views Alastair needed.

-Ultimately, we embraced a diptych approach, merging two or three images into one, reminiscent of traditional church diptychs.
-This format beautifully complemented the subject, expressing our profound reverence for these remarkable machines and their enduring legacy.
+In response, we adopted a diptych format, combining two or three images into single compositions reminiscent of traditional church altarpieces.
+This solution captured perfectly our deep admiration for these remarkable machines and their enduring legacy.

 Find similar articles